retrogeek46/100DaysOfCode/README.md

 A log of codes and projects workd upon during the #100DaysOfCode

 Day 1: Started with learning to write shaders for Unity.
 First shader is to create holographic effect (transparency and glitch)
+Day 2: Wrote a shader to change transparency of model with music